KLonge/shell_corp/README.md

 ## Implementation Notes

 For simplicity, the SQLMesh models are implemented using full refreshes rather than incremental processing.
-Converting to incremental processing would involve adding timestamp/version columns to source data, which doesnt make sense in this example.
+In a production environment with larger datasets, incremental processing would be implemented by adding timestamp/version columns to source data.

-This would definitely be done if this was a larger dataset in a real project with more frequent updates.

 ## Testing Approach